frankaemika/docs/source/overview.rst

     Schematic overview of the components.

-The FRANKA Control Interface (FCI) allows a fast and direct low-level bidirectional connection to the Arm and Hand.
+The Franka Control Interface (FCI) allows a fast and direct low-level bidirectional connection to the Arm and Hand.
 It provides the current status of the robot and enables its direct control.
 You can execute custom trajectories by sending real-time control values: